dturvene/ring-buffer/article-meson-v2.md

 continue to research and expand my knowledge.
 The website has A LOT of documentation that I still need to read.
 I also need to explore the [ninja](https://ninja-build.org/) backend in a little more depth.

+The big downside to [meson]() is it still is being developed so I need up-to-date python and tools — best run in a docker container.
+It will not run on my Ubuntu 18.04 laptop unless I install newer python and meson releases.

 I am also starting to use [Rust](https://www.rust-lang.org/) which uses [cargo](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html) for build